joaosanson/joaosanson/README.md

 ### Hi there 👋 I'm João Sanson

-- 🐍 I’m currently learning Python
+- 🐍 I’m currently learning Python, HTML and CSS
 - 👯 I’m looking to collaborate on new projects
 - 📫 How to reach me: joaosanson01@gmail.com
 - 😄 Pronouns: he/him